Lupe Vélez: Breakthrough and success (1927–38)

-After her debut in the short film Sailors, Beware!, Vélez appeared in the Hal Roach short, What Women Did for Me, opposite Charley Chase.
 Later that year, she did a screen test for the upcoming Douglas Fairbanks full-length film The Gaucho.
 Fairbanks was impressed by Vélez and he quickly signed her to a contract.
-Upon its release in 1927, The Gaucho was a hit and critics were duly impressed with Vélez's ability to hold her own alongside Fairbanks, who was well known for his spirited acting and impressive stunts.
+Upon its release in 1927, The Gaucho was a hit and critics were duly impressed with Vélez's ability to hold her own with Fairbanks, who was well-known for his spirited acting and impressive stunts.

 Vélez made her second major film, Stand and Deliver (1928), directed by Cecil B. DeMille.
 That same year, she was named one of the WAMPAS Baby Stars.
 In 1929, Vélez appeared in Lady of the Pavements, directed by D. W. Griffith and Where East Is East, playing a young Chinese woman.
-In the Western film Wolf Song, directed by Victor Fleming, she appears alongside Gary Cooper.
-As she was regularly cast as "exotic" or "ethnic" women that were volatile and hot tempered, gossip columnists took to referring to Vélez as "Mexican Hurricane", "The Mexican Wildcat", "The Mexican Madcap", "Whoopee Lupe" and "The Hot Tamale".
+In the Western film Wolf Song, directed by Victor Fleming, she appears with Gary Cooper.
+Because she was regularly cast as "exotic" or "ethnic" women that were volatile and hot-tempered, gossip columnists took to referring to Vélez as "The Mexican Hurricane", "The Mexican Wildcat", "The Mexican Madcap", "Whoopee Lupe" and "The Hot Tamale".

 By 1929, the film industry was transitioning from silents to sound films.
 Several stars of the era saw their careers abruptly end due to heavy accents or voices that recorded poorly.
 Studio executives predicted that Vélez's accent would probably hamper her ability to make the transition.
-That idea was dispelled after she appeared in her first all-talking picture in 1929, the Rin Tin Tin vehicle, Tiger Rose.
+That idea was dispelled after she appeared in her first all-talking picture in 1929, the Rin Tin Tin vehicle Tiger Rose.
 The film was a hit and Vélez's sound career was established.

-With the arrival of talkies, Vélez appeared in a series of Pre-Code films like Hell Harbor (directed by Henry King), The Storm (1930, directed by William Wyler), and the crime drama East Is West opposite Edward G. Robinson (1930).
-In 1931, she appeared in her second film for Cecil B. DeMille, Squaw Man, opposite Warner Baxter, and in Resurrection, directed by Edwin Carewe.
+With the arrival of talkies, Vélez appeared in a series of Pre-Code films like Hell Harbor (directed by Henry King), The Storm (1930, directed by William Wyler), and the crime drama East Is West, with Edward G. Robinson (1930).
+In 1931, she appeared in her second film for Cecil B. DeMille, Squaw Man, with Warner Baxter, and in Resurrection, directed by Edwin Carewe.
 In 1932, Vélez filmed The Cuban Love Song (1931), with the popular singer Lawrence Tibbett.
 That same year, she had a supporting role in Kongo (a sound remake of West of Zanzibar), with Walter Huston.
 She also starred in Spanish-language versions of some of her movies produced by Universal Studios like Resurrección (1931, the Spanish version of Resurrection), and Hombres en mi vida (1932, the Spanish version of Men in Her Life).
-Vélez soon found her niche in comedy, playing beautiful, but volatile, characters.
+Vélez found her niche in comedy, playing beautiful, volatile characters.